Software protection dongle

 A software protection dongle (commonly known as a dongle or key) is an electronic copy protection and content protection device.
 When connected to a computer or other electronics, they unlock software functionality or decode content.
 The hardware key is programmed with a product key or other cryptographic protection mechanism and functions via an electrical connector to an external bus of the computer or appliance.

 In software protection, dongles are two-interface security tokens with transient data flow with a pull communication that reads security data from the dongle.
 In the absence of these dongles, certain software may run only in a restricted mode, or not at all.
 In addition to software protection, dongles can enable functions in electronic devices, such as receiving and processing encoded video streams on television sets.

 Etymology

-The Merriam-Webster dictionary states that the "First known use of dongle" was in 1981 and that the etymology was "perhaps alteration of dangle."
+The Merriam-Webster dictionary states that the "First known use of dongle" was in 1981 and that the etymology was "perhaps [an] alteration of dangle."

 Dongles rapidly evolved into active devices that contained a serial transceiver (UART) and even a microprocessor to handle transactions with the host.
 Later versions adopted the USB interface, which became the preferred choice over the serial or parallel interface.

 A 1992 advertisement for Rainbow Technologies claimed the word dongle was derived from the name "Don Gall".
 Though untrue, this has given rise to an urban myth.